-Since automobiles were banned from the island in 1898, primary modes of transportation include bicycles, horses, and walking.
+Since automobiles were banned from the island in 1898, transportation includes bicycles, horses, and walking.
 Emergency vehicles are the only motorized vehicles you’ll see, and those are few and far between.

 Fort Mackinac With Kids

 We spent at least two hours in the fort.
-You might spend more if you decide to have a meal at the Tea Room, which is operated by the Grand Hotel.
+You might spend more if you decide to have a meal at the Tea Room, operated by the Grand Hotel.

 Mackinac Island Carriage Tour

 This 105 minute tour comes in two parts: city and country.
-Departing from downtown, you’ll get the backstory on the places you pass.
+Departing from downtown, you’ll get the all the fun history on the places you pass.

 One stop along the way is Surrey Hills Museum, where you exit your first carriage and have time to look at antique carriages and do a little snacking/shopping.

-You can also tour the butterfly conservatory.
+You can also tour the butterfly conservatory (this is seasonal open from mid-May through the first week of October).
 When you’re ready, you board a second carriage and head out to Arch Rock.

 Marquette Park – Mackinac Island

-The flats below the fort, used as a vegetable garden by soldiers long ago, now serves as an open space for concerts and picnicking.
+The flats below the fort, used as a vegetable garden by soldiers long ago, now serve as an open space for concerts and picnicking.